‘Teen Mom’ Star Javi Marroquin Lashes Out On Twitter: ‘The Gloves Are Off Now’

 — ce ivy (@celivyy) January 18, 2017

 This weekend, Javi Marroquin won’t be doing much about the home.
-He has been in New York City with his son Lincoln, as they received an offer to do a photo shoot together.
+He has been in New York City with his son Lincoln as they received an offer to do a photo shoot together.
 Javi didn’t reveal what the project was about, but he did realize that had forgotten Lincoln’s stroller and fans immediately blamed Kailyn.

 “Omg.
 I forgot Lincoln’s stroller.
 Gonna be a long day in the city,” Javi Marroquin revealed over the weekend about his trip to New York City with his son Lincoln, to which one person brought up Lowry, writing, “1st she wouldn’t give you the car seat and now the stroller!!
 Damn.”